-This report is the 2nd Surveillance Report AK/SAL/002.2/2018 for the Alaska Salmon Commercial Fishery produced on behalf of the Alaska Fisheries Development Foundation according to the Alaska Responsible Fisheries Management (RFM) Certification Program.
+This report is the 3rd Surveillance report AK/SAL/002.3/2019 for the US Alaska Salmon commercial fishery produced on behalf of the Alaska Fisheries Development Foundation according to the Alaska Responsible Fisheries Management (AK RFM) Certification Program.
 The fisheries were originally certified on 11th March 2011, and recertified in 9th March 2017.

-The objective of this Surveillance Report is to monitor for, and evaluate the impacts of, any changes to the management regime, regulations and their implementation since the previous assessment.
-Having assessed these changes to the fishery (if any) the Assessment Team determines if these changes materially affect the fisheries' conformance to the AKRFM Standard and whether current practices remain consistent with the overall confidence ratings assigned during either initial certification or subsequent surveillance audits where the original confidence rating(s) have been changed.
+The objective of this surveillance report is to monitor for, and evaluate the impacts of, any changes to the management regime, regulations and their implementation since the previous reassessment.
+Having assessed these changes to the fishery (if any) the assessment team determines if these changes materially affect the fisheries' conformance to the AK RFM Standard and whether current practices remain consistent with the overall confidence ratings assigned during either initial certification or subsequent surveillance audits where the original confidence rating(s) have been changed.